kevgo/text-runner/README.md

 * __evergreen tutorials:__
-  Your documentation always describes how the product works, every time you change it or its documentation.
+  Your documentation always describes how the product works, every time you change either of them.

 * __[semantic versioning](http://semver.org):__
   Know whether a change affects documented behavior.